SpyrosK2009/EasyThreadsTranslations/README.md

 # How to Translate?
 Just pull the repisitory and edit/add your Translation.
 If you are done send a pull request.
 If you add a completely new Language or help a lot with Translation you can request the Translator role in our Discord Server!
-Note: If you add new language files please name them with the regional indicator of the country, for example for Germany: de.json
+Note: If you add new language files please name them with the regional indicator of the country, for example for Germany: de.json and add them in the languages folder

 # What to Translate?
 "thisisanexample": "ThisIsAnExample2"